AlexanderRichey/AlexanderRichey.github.io/articles/2021-09-09-error-handling-in-go-rest-apis.md

 }
 ```

 Note that we've now distinguished between client and internal errors and provided a way to surface customer-facing error messages.
-The client error in this example is when a `session-id` cookie is missing from the incoming request.
-The internal error is when, for whatever reason, `r.Cookie()` returns an unexpected error.
+The client error in this example occurs when a `session-id` cookie is missing from the incoming request.
+The internal error occurs when, for whatever reason, `r.Cookie()` returns an unexpected error.
 (In the [implementation of `r.Cookie()`](https://cs.opensource.google/go/go/+/refs/tags/go1.17:src/net/http/request.go;l=421-426), this isn't actually possible, but I think this example gets the point across if you pretend that `r.Cookie()` could return such an unexpected error.
 It may also be worth mentioning that this is a toy example whose only purpose is to demonstrate `errors.E()`—there may be better patterns for validating cookies.)

 Note that I also populated my project's `errors` package with other functions as well, such as `Is()`, `As()`, and `Unwrap()`, so that it can completely replace the standard library's `errors` package within the scope of my project.